ernacktob/CTF-Writeups/Internetwache-CTF-2016/crypto90/README.md

 print modify_transaction(sys.argv[1])
 ```
 We use this k to generate a new verification code which contains the string
 "TRANSACTION:99999".
-The length of the new verification code must be the same
+The length of the new verification code must be at most
+34 hex chars, corresponding to 17 bytes, 12 of which are taken by the
+"TRANSACTION:" prefix.
+Normally this would leave us with only 4 digits if the
-as the original one, but notice the space is ignored during decryption,
+space was also included in the prefix, but notice the space is ignored during
-allowing us to replace it with another digit for a larger amount!.
+decryption, allowing us to replace it with another digit for a larger amount!.

 ```python
 def modify_transaction(code):